 The more than 1,500 miles of Massachusetts coastline varies from the rocky bluffs of the North Shore to the sandy beaches of Cape Cod.
 See below for some trails close to the coast to enjoy this beauty and variety.
 (Looking for more options?
-Coast Guide Online provides an interactive map of more than 1,800 sites along the Massachusetts coast that are owned by government agencies and nonprofits and open to the public—from long, sandy beaches and rocky shores to small rights-of-way and public landings.)
+Coast Guide Online provides an interactive map of more than 1,900 sites along the Massachusetts coast that are owned by government agencies and nonprofits and open to the public—from long, sandy beaches and rocky shores to small rights-of-way and public landings.
+It also has a specific map for trails and harbor walks!)

 - Coolidge Reservation (Manchester-by-the-Sea) - This 66-acre Trustees of Reservations (Trustees) seaside property includes a 1-mile trail that runs to Bungalow Hill (with its panoramic ocean views), through salt marsh and wetlands, and to a spectacular seaside lawn.